A comprehensive tutorial on what is Port Triggering and the process to configure Port Triggering. Also includes Triggering Vs Forwarding:

 For port triggering as shown in Figure 2, when a server sends the outgoing traffic request through a triggered port (6660) that is pre-defined, the router accepts the requests and in response routes the traffic to the specific incoming port (112) in the LAN network.

 - The port triggering configuration is required in the network for applications like gaming, video conferencing, etc. which requires watching out for traffic by the router on specific port numbers.

-- The important rule is, the IP address of the host machine which requests for the data packet is memorized by the router so that when the required data is reverted through the router, the data packet will be delivered to the matching host machine by using the IP address of the host and the port details as per the rules defined in the router.
+- The important rule is, that the IP address of the host machine which requests the data packet is memorized by the router so that when the required data is reverted through the router, the data packet will be delivered to the matching host machine by using the IP address of the host and the port details as per the rules defined in the router.

-- For using Internet-based applications like gaming and others, the computer also sometimes uses the alternate ports for communication between the web server and the requesting host.
+- For using Internet-based applications like gaming and others, the computer also sometimes uses alternate ports for communication between the web server and the requesting host.
 We just need to enter the outgoing port and the alternate incoming port in the port triggering table for triggering these applications.